ccutrer/waterfurnace_aurora/README.md

 ```sh
 gem install waterfurnace_aurora
 ```

-On Ubuntu 21.04 the following is needed to install the gem:
+On Ubuntu 21.04 the following dependencies are needed to install the gem:

 ```sh
 sudo apt install build-essential ruby2.7 ruby-dev